 Disney Bermuda Cruise Review

 This year, Disney Cruise Line began offering 4, 5, and 6 night cruises to Bermuda.
 The Disney Magic sets sail from Manhattan to the beautiful, island in the Atlantic.
 The ship then remains docked until it sails back to New York.
 This makes it different from all other Disney Cruises.
-No other Disney cruise remains in one dock for multiple days.

 We recently took a 6 night Disney Bermuda Cruise.
 Let us share our experience with you.